 Over-processing means doing more work, making it more complex or more expensive than is necessary.
 It takes the form of:

-- Ordering complex diagnostic imagery (MRI) when a simpler method would suffice (X-ray)
+- Ordering complex diagnostic imagery (MRI) when a simpler method would suffice (X-ray or physical therapy)

-- Surgical intervention in lieu of an equally effective medical alternative
+- Surgical intervention instead of an equally effective medical alternative

-- Treatment by specialists that could be done by primary providers
+- Treatment by specialists that primary providers could do

 - Medication that may expire